Home Free (group): Collaborations

 Home Free has collaborated with many notable artists.
 In 2015, based on a recommendation from his children's elementary school music teacher, they were featured on Kenny Rogers's final album Once Again It's Christmas, performing "Children, Go Where I Send Thee" with Rogers.
 Also in 2015, the Oak Ridge Boys collaborated with Home Free in a fully a capella version of their song "Elvira".

 Don McLean invited them to collaborate on a 50th anniversary recording of his 1971 hit "American Pie".
 The music video for this performance went on to win three Telly awards in 2021.

 Home Free has collaborated on several occasions with fellow a capella artist Peter Hollens on "19 You + Me" in 2014 and the hymn "Amazing Grace" in 2016.
 In 2020, during the COVID-19 pandemic restrictions, Hollens and Home Free collaborated on a cover of the U2 song "I Still Haven't Found What I'm Looking For", incorporating a choir made up of over 200 members of their respective Patreon patrons; each performer or family group recorded their audio and video remotely.

 Also in 2020, Home Free collaborated with Lee Greenwood and the Singing Sergeants of the United States Air Force Band in a recording of Greenwood's hit song "God Bless the U.S.A.".
 The song was released on June 30, 2020, and reached #1 in digital song sales as of July 18, 2020.
 Home Free created a song for the video game Skull and Bones (2024), which they performed at Summer Game Fest in June 2023.
-Other notable collaborations include Billy Gilman, Texas Hill (Casey James, Adam Wakefield, and formerly Craig Wayne Boyd), Mark Wills, Brooke Eden, Travis Collins, Amy Sheppard, Rachel Wammack, Lisa Cimorelli, Alabama, Taylor Davis, Jimmy Fortune, and Avi Kaplan.
+Other notable collaborations include Billy Gilman, Texas Hill (Casey James, Adam Wakefield, and formerly Craig Wayne Boyd), Mark Wills, Brooke Eden, Travis Collins, Amy Sheppard, Rachel Wammack, Lisa Cimorelli, Alabama, Taylor Davis, Jimmy Fortune, The Longest Johns, Chapel Hart, and Avi Kaplan.

 In April 2024, Don McLean again invited Home Free to collaborate with him on a new version of his song, "Vincent".
 It was also announced that Home Free would be featured on the title track of McLean's next album, American Boys, released in May 2024.

 Home Free released a cover of Beyoncé's "Texas Hold 'Em" with Chapel Hart in May 2025.